uliang/AlphaMiniSupport/README.md

 2. Azure storage account to serve static files
 3. Postgres database.

-You will need to supply environment variables STATIC_URL, DB_NAME, DB_HOST, DB_PORT, DB_PASSWORD and DB_USER.
+You will need to supply environment variables SECRET_KEY, STATIC_URL, DB_NAME, DB_HOST, DB_PORT, DB_PASSWORD and DB_USER.

 Once Azure has the web application container running, the following steps need to be executed